pzrsa/parsam.io/src/data/blog/hinge.md

 title: "I deleted Hinge after a week - on dating apps"
 date: "2025-07-04"
 ---

+**Update (Jan 2026)**: After posting this I realised how hard it is to write about dating apps without sounding whiny or like you can't no hoes.
+Most people agree that apps are genuinely shit since a lot of them don't take them seriously, but I still think I was being too rigid about them which was ignorant of me.
+Reading [Black Swan](https://en.wikipedia.org/wiki/The_Black_Swan:_The_Impact_of_the_Highly_Improbable) made me realise I should be exposing myself to upside risks, and the risk is worth it if something good happens.
+IRL is always the way to go, but ruling out apps entirely even if using them passively is dumb.

+---

 For the majority of my life, I had the identity of being somewhat of a purist.
 I didn't have my first sip of alcohol till last year, nor gone to the club till earlier this year (I live in Berlin so it was inevitable).
 In general I was against a lot of things that I felt did not have a meaningful impact on my life, but also because I never deemed myself cool enough to do them.

 As I've gotten older (I [turned 22](https://parsam.io/22) 2 days ago), I've become more lax with these strict rules.
 I think having these "streaks" of not doing something was dumb.
 I remember telling myself "☝️🤓 I will have my first glass of alcohol with that special someone".
 I had my first pint with my dad, and that brought me joy more than anything in the world.